arviz-devs/preliz/docs/gallery_examples.rst

 Predictive Elicitation
 ----------------------

 This section illustrates how PreliZ can be used to perform elicitation on the observed space, instead of the parameters space like in the previous examples.
-In all these example the prior predictive distribution is key.
+In all these examples, the prior predictive distribution is key.

 .. grid:: 1 2 3 3
    :gutter: 2 2 3 3